-Romantic relationships aren’t the only situations where gaslighting can occur.
+Romantic relationships aren’t the only situations where gaslighting and other psychological games can occur.
 It can also happen:

 - in a parent-child relationship

 Research suggests that gaslighting behaviors can be rooted in gender and social inequalities.
 It tends to be common in intimate relationships where there’s a power imbalance.

 Gaslighting often happens gradually, as well.
 So you might not realize you’re dealing with gaslighting until you begin to wonder why you’re experiencing so much confusion and self-doubt.

 If you’ve been experiencing gaslighting for a while, you might start to deal with: